wagiminator/ATtiny814-USB-PD-Adapter/README.md

 The INA219 is a current shunt and power monitor with an I²C-compatible interface.
 The device monitors both shunt voltage drop and bus supply voltage, with programmable conversion times and filtering.
 A programmable calibration value, combined with an internal multiplier, enables direct readouts of current in amperes.
 The selected shunt resistance of 10mΩ enables both a very small influence on the circuit and a measurement with a resolution of 1mA.
 For an accurate measurement, a shunt resistor with a low tolerance (1% or better) should be selected.
 The INA219 is used here to measure the output voltage and output current.
 It communicates with the ATtiny via I²C.

 ## ATtiny Microcontroller
 The ATtiny microcontroller handles the user interface, the control of the CH224K and INA219, and the calculation and display of the measured values.
-The user interface utilizes two buttons and an [SSD1306 128x64 pixels OLED display](http://aliexpress.com/wholesale?SearchText=128+64+0.96+oled+new+4pin).
+The user interface utilizes two buttons and an SSD1306 128x32 pixels OLED display.
 In this application, the ATtiny runs at only 1MHz to keep power consumption low and thus avoid overheating of the 78L33 voltage regulator, especially at 20V output voltage.

 The following microcontrollers can be used: ATtiny204, 214, 404, 414, 804, 814, 1604 or 1614.
 However, since the firmware in the current version already requires almost 2KB of SRAM (depending on the compiler settings), the use of an ATtiny202 or ATtiny212 is not recommended, since there are hardly any reserves left for future upgrades.